Monarchist League of Canada: Research

 The league commissions a study on the actual cost of the Canadian monarchy every three years, the most recent of which was completed in 2021.
 The survey is distributed to members, media, and parliamentarians, and it is available for download on the League's website.

 Other activities

 The league is considered by many as being the recognized voice of Canadian monarchism.
 Often, members are called upon to engage in debate on television and radio shows, or offer commentary on occasions of royal significance.

 The league stages various national and regional social events throughout the year.
-An annual Accession Day Luncheon is held in Toronto each February to celebrate the accession of the Queen to the throne on February 6, 1952.

 The league has welcomed Prince Andrew, Prince Edward and his wife Sophie, and Princess Anne, giving Canadian royals opportunity to meet its volunteers and members.
 Individual branches also organize luncheons, banquets, receptions and lectures, where senators, members of parliament, members of legislative assemblies, academics and other prominent citizens participate as guest speakers.

 Canadian Monarchist News

 Canadian Monarchist News (French: Les Nouvelles Monarchiques du Canada) is the newsletter of the Monarchist League of Canada.
 It publishes articles on the activities of the Crown, the royal family, as well as the representatives of the Crown (governors general and lieutenant governors).